cyb3rgh05t/discord-bot/README.md

 ## Mr.StreamNet

-discord bot for my personal use written in discord.js 13
+discord bot for my personal use written in python